 Fremantle Stuff > People > Anthony Barnaby Curtis 1798-1853

 Anthony Curtis was born in London 28 December 1798, to William Curtis and Mary Bishop.
-After serving in the RN, he came to Fremantle on board the Medina 6 July 1830.
-It's possible that his sister Paula Susannah was with him, as she was to marry Pilot Captain Edward Back (born 1815) probably not long after that date.
+After serving in the RN, he arrived in Fremantle on board the Medina 6 July 1830.

 Curtis commenced business as a hotel-keeper at Fremantle and soon afterwards opened a store.
 In 1834 he invested in the 36-ton schooner Fanny, and traded between Fremantle and Albany calling at intermediate ports.
 This coastal service was of much benefit to the settlers, providing a market for their produce as well as supplementing their provisions.
 In 1843 he started a fishing station at the Abrolhos, where he cured fish and exported them to Mauritius.
 During the 1840s Curtis was actively engaged in whaling and by 1845 had established his own station and was operating off Rottnest.
 He made regular trading voyages to Mauritius and the East Indies and in January 1846 took his 43-ton schooner Vixen to Ceylon to try the market with Western Australian products.
 The Vixen was the first vessel to trade between Ceylon and Western Australia.
 (Cammilleri 1966)